plausible/docs/docs/self-hosting.md

 None of the functionality is backported to older versions.
 If you wish to get the latest bug fixes and security updates you need to upgrade to a newer version.

-Version changes are documented in our [Changelog](https://github.com/plausible/analytics/blob/master/CHANGELOG.md).
+New versions are published on [the releases page](https://github.com/plausible/analytics/releases) and their changes are documented in our [Changelog](https://github.com/plausible/analytics/blob/master/CHANGELOG.md).
 Please note that database schema changes require running migrations when you're upgrading.
 However, we consider the schema as an internal API and therefore schema changes aren't considered a breaking change.